We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Cookie settings

-The connection between stomach pain and ovarian cancer
+The connection between tummy pain and ovarian cancer

-Ovarian cancer is often termed a "silent killer" because its symptoms can be vague and easily mistaken for other common conditions.
-One significant symptom is frequent or persistent stomach pain.
+One significant symptom of ovarian cancer is frequent or persistent stomach pain.
 This pain can result from several factors related to ovarian cancer:

-1. Tumor Growth: As ovarian tumors grow, they can exert pressure on surrounding organs and tissues, leading to discomfort and pain in the abdominal area.
+1. Tumour growth: As ovarian tumours grow, they can put pressure on surrounding organs and tissues, leading to discomfort and pain in the tummy (abdomen) area.

-2. Ascites: The accumulation of fluid in the abdomen (ascites) is a common complication of ovarian cancer that can cause significant abdominal pain and bloating.
+2. Ascites: This is the accumulation of fluid in the abdomen and is a common complication of ovarian cancer that can cause significant abdominal pain and bloating.

 3. Metastasis: In advanced stages, ovarian cancer can spread to other parts of the abdomen and pelvis, causing widespread pain.